petrutaraul/googlemaps-locations/README.md

-# 🚀 Welcome to our React App! 🚀
+# 🚀 Welcome to GoogleMaps Locations App! 🚀

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).